fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-App-Publisher-for-Microsoft-Store-Usage.md

 # 2 Support

 We want your experience to be a good one.
 Please post your questions to https://StackOverflow.com with the abbreviation “APfMS” in the title if you have problems following this guide or using APfMS.
+Or just email us your question to: team@freytag.us.

 # 2.1 Microsoft Store Support